 Rama radiates with the spirit that has made us a thriving community.
 For centuries, our people have been leaders, entrepreneurs, artisans and harvesters.
 The Seven Grandfather teachings passed down from the Creator are at the centre of community culture.
 These traditions form the backbone of a community that draws strength and inspiration from the past while preparing for its future.

 The Seniors Complex is a showcase for Seniors care, offering apartments and extended care for members in their golden years.
-Rama’s Health Clinic hosts a visiting doctor and health care specialists.
+Rama’s Mnoyaawgamig hosts a visiting doctor and health care specialists.
 Social Services address counselling, support groups and specialized services for members.